PUT-JUG/lab-rtos/src/en/Lab 04 - Filters, streams and pipe processing.md

 * `.` - represents any character
 * `[abc]` - means one of the characters a, b or c
 * `[a-z]` - means one of the characters from the specified set
-* `[^0-9]` - means completion of the specified harvest
+* `[^0-9]` - means completion of the specified set
 * `.*` - stands for any character string
-* `*` - represents the repetition of any number of times an expression on the left-hand side, e.g. `A[a]*` specifies A, Aa, Aaaaaaa, Aaaaaaaaa, etc.
+* `*` - represents the repetition of any number of times an expression on the left side, e.g. `A[a]*` specifies A, Aa, Aaaaaaa, Aaaaaaaaa, etc.
-* ^^` - represents the beginning of the line
+* `^` - represents the beginning of the line
 * `$` - represents the end of the line
-* `Association `Association} - indicates a n-fold occurrence of a character appearing directly on the left side of the parentheses.
+* `a\{n\}` - indicates a n-fold occurrence of a character appearing directly on the left side of the parentheses.
-* `Association{n, {Name}} - indicates at least one occurrence of a character directly to the left side of the parentheses.
+* `a\{n, \}` - indicates at least one occurrence of a character directly to the left side of the parentheses.
-* `Association `, Mixture}` - means that the sign on the left side of the parentheses should not appear more than once.
+* `a\{, m\}` - means that the character on the left side of the parentheses should not appear more than m times.
-* `Association{n,mœucces}` - means at least n times and at most m times the character on the left side of the parentheses.
+* `a\{n,m\}` - means at least n times and at most m times occurence of the character to the left of the parentheses.

 In addition, there is a special group of characters with special meaning.
 These characters include: `. * {} () ^ [ ] \ < > $`.
-In order to use these characters as normal characters, they must be preceded by the ``Realignment` character.
+In order to use these characters as normal characters, they must be preceded by the `\` character.
 In addition to the basic regular expressions, there are extended expressions that allow you to describe the phrase you are looking for in a shorter way and offer richer ways to describe expressions.
 To use extended regular expressions, use the grep command with the `-E` switch, or use the `egrep` command.

-Translated with www.DeepL.com/Translator

 ## Zadania do samodzielnego wykonania
 1. Wyświetl plik */etc/passwd* z podziałem na strony przyjmując, że strona ma 5 linii tekstu.
 W oknie terminala wyświetlaj w danej chwili tylko jedną stronę tekstu.